shivangraikar/shivangraikar.github.io/README.md

 # Portfolio

-My personal static website that redirects to resume and github account.
+My personal static website that redirects to resume and other social accounts.